These mothers don’t want a card, flowers, or chocolate. They want to be free. They need your help.

 The best way to help female dogs and cats is to keep them from becoming mothers at all!
 PETA’s Mobile Clinics Division offers no-cost to low-cost spay and neuter surgeries to animals in need in southeastern Virginia and northeastern North Carolina.
 Help us to continue to expand this service!

 Nearly all cows used for milk are born with tissue that will develop into horns, but you rarely see cows with horns on dairy farms.
 That’s because most farmers remove the sensitive horn tissue or the horns themselves from the cows’ skulls using searing-hot irons, caustic chemicals, blades, or hand saws.
-Urge Sargento to require its suppliers to stop dehorning cows.
+Pledge to go vegan today.